kaist-dmlab/BioNER/README.md

 ## Benchmarks

 Here we compare our model with recent state-of-the-art models on the four biomedical corpora mentioned above.
 We use F1 score as the evaluation metric.
+Recently, contextualized word embeddings via language modeling such as ELMo, BERT have been emerged. so we conducted additional experiments solely with **ELMo** https://arxiv.org/abs/1802.05365, so getting rid of the word embedding and the character model.
+The model is denoted as DTranNER_elmo, whose experimental results are shown in below the table.

 |Model | [BC2GM](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/BC2GM-IOBES) | [BC4CHEMD](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/BC4CHEMD-IOBES) | [BC5CDR](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/BC5CDR-IOBES) | [NCBI-disease](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/NCBI-disease-IOBES) | [JNLPBA](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/JNLPBA-IOBES) |
 | ------------- |-------------| -----| -----| -----| -----|